LakshinG/Comp-590-Final/README.md

     c.v[key]++
 }
 ```
-The state management semantics are identical: you identify the shared variables and ensure every access is synchronized.
-Performance-wise, fine-grained mutexes in Go are highly optimized and give you the direct, low-latency memory access you expect from this model.
+The way you manage state is basically the same as in Java, where you just pick out your shared variables and make sure every single access is wrapped in a sync block.
+From a performance standpoint, Go’s using specific mutexes are really fast and give you that direct, low latency memory access that we could get from a a shared memory model

+**What requires simulation** Technically, nothing requires simulation.
+The mechanisms are fully native, and Go's underlying memory model provides the exact same happens before guarantees for locks that Java does.

-**What requires simulation / cannot be represented:** While the code runs perfectly, it heavily violates Go's design philosophy.
-Idiomatic Go pushes the mantra of communicating to share memory, rather than sharing memory to communicate.
+**What cannot be represented well:** While the code runs, it heavily violates Go's design philosophy.
+Even though it works, this style goes against the standard Go philosophy of communicating to share data.
+The language really wants you to use channels for coordination, so using shared memory and locks feels a bit anti pattern in this ecosystem.
 Just like in Java, the language doesn't magically prevent unsynchronized access natively, so you're still completely vulnerable to deadlocks and race conditions if you mess up your lock discipline.
-The technical fit is perfect, but the cultural and idiomatic fit is heavily discouraged.

-**What cannot be represented well:** While the technical implementation is native, this model runs contrary to Go's core design philosophy.
-Idiomatic Go strongly discourages this approach, favoring the mantra: "Do not communicate by sharing memory; instead, share memory by communicating."
-Furthermore, just like in Java, correctness depends entirely on programmer discipline.
-The language and compiler do relatively little to prevent unsynchronized access natively, meaning the standard risks of deadlocks, race conditions, and thread-starvation remain fully present, requiring reliance on external tooling like Go's race detector.

-#### 5. CSP/Channels (Go-style) in Elixir
+#### 5. Go-style CSP/Channels  in Elixir
 **What maps naturally:** The BEAM virtual machine makes this pretty easy on the surface.
-Both the spawn or GenServer give you incredibly lightweight, isolated processes that map perfectly to the concept of goroutines.
-Both Go and Elixir are designed around the idea of spinning up massive numbers of concurrent entities and passing discrete data payloads between them.
+Both the spawn or GenServer have very lightweight, isolated processes that map perfectly to the concept of goroutines.
+Both Go and Elixir are designed around and to handle thousands of tiny units running at the same time, just passing little bits of data back and forth.
 BEAMS' sceduler handles these tiny processes with the exact same kind of efficienty that the GO runtime scheduler handles goroutines, making the build and teh way these two models work feel very similar.

 **What requires simulation:** The main issue is blocking.
-Unbuffered Go channels use "rendezvous synchronization"—the sender literally stops and blocks until the receiver is ready.
+Unbuffered Go channels use "rendezvous synchronization" which is where the sender literally stops and blocks until the receiver is ready.
 Elixir’s message passing is completely asynchronous so it sends the signal then forgets it.
-To simulate that synchronous block, you have to build a strict call/reply mechanism.
+To simulate that synchronous block, we would have to build a strict call/reply mechanism.

 ```elixir
 # Simulating a synchronous, blocking channel send via GenServer